Quantum Discord Witness With Uncharacterized Devices: Introduction

-Since quantum discord is a kind of non-convex resource \cite{chitambar2019quantum,bera2017quantum}, a linear witness operator cannot detect it successfully when it comes to a separable state \cite{rahimi2010single}.
+Since QD is a kind of non-convex resource \cite{chitambar2019quantum,bera2017quantum}, a linear witness operator cannot detect it successfully when it comes to a separable state \cite{rahimi2010single}.
 Thus, a good witness should be nonlinear.
-Researchers have proposed several approaches \cite{bylicka2010witnessing,gessner2013local,zhang2011detecting,maziero2012classicality,girolami2012observable} towards the quantum discord witness and experimentally demonstrated it \cite{xu2010experimental,passante2011experimental,aguilar2012experimental,silva2013measuring}.
+Researchers have proposed several approaches \cite{bylicka2010witnessing,gessner2013local,zhang2011detecting,maziero2012classicality,girolami2012observable} towards the QD witness and experimentally demonstrated it \cite{xu2010experimental,passante2011experimental,aguilar2012experimental,silva2013measuring}.
 However, all these approaches require perfect measurements.
-Up till now, a method to witness quantum discord with uncharacterized devices is still missing.
+Up till now, a method to witness QD with uncharacterized devices is still missing.

 Here, we solve this problem directly by proposing a method to witness quantum discord with uncharacterized devices.
 Inspired by dimension witness in a prepare-and-measure scenario with independent devices \cite{bowles2014certifying}, we propose a nonlinear witness that only requires three natural assumptions: i) source and measurement devices are independent, ii) the dimension of the system is given, iii) the state and measurements are independently and identically distributed (i.i.d) in each experimental round.
 In this paper, we first discuss the simplest case of two-qubit discord witness, and then generalize it to arbitrary dimension.
 In the case of two-qubit, we analyze a model of Bell-like experiment (see Fig. \ref{fig:setup}), and present the sufficient condition of successful witness.
 Furthermore, given any density matrix of two qubits, we construct explicitly the measurement operators that enable the discord witness to achieve a maximal value.